ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/README.md

 ## Basics

-Creating an integration in this project means it will be published in this [Nuget code library](https://www.nuget.org/packages/ordercloud-dotnet-catalyst/).
+Creating an integration in this project means it will be published as part of a [Nuget code library](https://www.nuget.org/packages/ordercloud-dotnet-catalyst/).
 Each integration should expose functionality to interact with 1 external service and should not depend any other integrations.
 There is a tension between providing too little "wrapper" functionality (creating a generic API client) and too much "wrapper" (an opinionated solution that limits use cases).
 The key to this balance is the method signatures of the contract your integration exposes.

 ## Exposed Contracts